contact@mongoliainc.com

 3. Zuunbayan - Khangi railway project

-Zuunbayan – Khangi railway has been completed and has an annual capacity of 20 million tonnes of freight transportation.
-The railway project will also increase the export value of over 10 deposits in the Gobi region.
+Zuunbayan – Khangi railway is set to increase the export value of over 10 deposits in the Gobi region.

 The Khangi port is strategically located in the middle of Gashuunsukhait, the main coal and copper export port, and Zamyn-Uud, the main import port.